avh4/cukes.info/views/install.markdown

 # Installing Cucumber

-Cucumber runs on many different platforms, and the installation procedure depends on what platform you are using.
+Cucumber runs on many different platforms, and the installation procedure depends on what programming language you are using, and also what kind of build tool you are using.

 <TABS>
-#### Cucumber Classic (Ruby and JRuby)
+#### Cucumber-Ruby

-Cucumber is a ruby gem, and can be installed from the command line:
+Cucumber for Ruby is a ruby gem, and can be installed from the command line:

 ```
 gem install cucumber